 Medicaid remote patient monitoring is a technology-driven approach to diabetes management with significant potential.
-Remote patient monitoring addresses the increasing prevalence of diabetes in the United States.
-Further, the dual impact of diabetes on individuals’ well-being and the nation’s healthcare expenditure underscores the urgency for progressive remedies.
+It addresses the increasing prevalence of diabetes in the United States.
+Further, the dual impact of diabetes on individuals’ well-being and the nation’s healthcare expenditures underscores the urgency for progressive remedies.

 This article examines a pivotal study exploring the impact of remote monitoring on diabetes care for Medicaid patients.
 The research reveals insights into adherence rates, blood glucose level fluctuations, and the influence of testing timing.